“People do not win people fights. Lawyers do.”

 It is important to realize, however, that in most collections cases getting a judgment is just the beginning of the work.
 Even after you have a judgment, you need someone who knows how to locate assets and utilize post-judgment enforcement laws to actually get you paid.
 And you need someone who can do all of that on a cost-effective basis that make sense for you and your business.

-At [ask LEGAL], we regularly pursue payments on judgments, utilizing a variety of post-judgment enforcement laws.
+At the Lord Law Firm, we regularly pursue payments on judgments, utilizing a variety of post-judgment enforcement laws.
 For instance, under N.C.
 Gen. Stat. § 1-352.1, we can issue written questions to a debtor about its assets, which the debtor is required to answer.
 Or, pursuant to N.C.
 Gen. Stat. § 1-359, 1-360, and 1-360.1, we might identify who owes your debtor money, and pursue them on the debt.
 And because we offer alternative fee arrangements, we can do this on a cost-effective basis for our clients.